OmegaSheep/aedan-as1/doc/README.md

 Stack Overflow Posts fall under Creative Commons: http://creativecommons.org/licenses/by-sa/2.5/

-http://stackoverflow.com/questions/4531396/get-value-of-a-edit-text-field - (Before I found the official android site. . .)
+(Posted by svdree) http://stackoverflow.com/questions/4531396/get-value-of-a-edit-text-field - (Read this before finding the official android site.
+Didn't end up really relying on it.)

-http://stackoverflow.com/questions/833768/java-code-for-getting-current-time - (Did not end up using this at all, but it was consulted so) http://stackoverflow.com/questions/2197741/how-can-i-send-emails-from-my-android-application - (Code snippet for e-mail intent sending)
+(Posted by Artur) http://stackoverflow.com/questions/833768/java-code-for-getting-current-time - (Did not end up using this at all, but it was consulted so here it is.)

+(Posted by fiXedd) http://stackoverflow.com/questions/2197741/how-can-i-send-emails-from-my-android-application - (Code snippet for e-mail intent sending.
+Comments in .java file indicate where this was used.)

 Marcus Karpoff - Suggested using a List Adapter to pass entire objects through, so that I could have neat little checkboxes more easily.

-David from UACS - Suggested using an enum for my SaveAndLoad class to allow certain freedoms with where and how I access its methods.
+Shen Wei Liao (David) - Suggested using an enum for my SaveAndLoad class to allow certain freedoms with where and how I access its methods.

 Anthony Ou - Gave me some lessons on how to use Log Cat effectively and some rough suggestions of how to debug File I/O and Serialization.